What is bentonite?

 This very high surface area, combined with the cationic charge of the material, makes bentonite ideal for applications requiring adsorption, flocculation and dewatering.
 In the papermaking process, bentonite is used as a retention aid, pitch and stickies control agent, loop water treatment agent and to dewater sludge.

-For other markets please contact the Imerys Metallurgy Division.
+For other markets please visit Imerys Metallurgy.